fredclausen/flake-update-action/README.md

     required: false
     description: "Whether to set the pull request to automatically merge on success.
 Requires that the automerge feature is enabled on GitHub."
     default: "false"
+   path:
+    require: false
+    description: "Path to the flake file."
+    default: "./"
 ```